![]() |

 railway gates on both sides of the rail track visible at a distance had been

-completely removed and some spear like fence made of iron had been erected
+completely removed and some spear-like fence made of iron had been erected

 there instead.
 The railway lines ran safely between those fences.
 Under the

-cool shade of the bridge, the cart pullers and daily wagers were playing
+cool shade of the bridge, the cart pullers and daily wagers were playing the

-“goat-tiger” game pledging their dough in it.
+“goat-tiger” game, pledging their dough in it.
 The grocery shop and cool drink

 shop on the side remained closed and only the tea shop stood alone there.
 The

-clean after washing.
+after washing.
 An old man was smoking a beedi, often coughing

 out, sitting with his legs folded across in a small shop that sold beedis,

-cigarettes and snacks.
+cigarettes, and snacks.
 A train came howling at a distance.
 Another train came

 where the road cut through the rail lines.
 It looked as if the same train was